prtkgoswami/restaurant-order-management-system/README.md

-# Pizza Order Manager
+# Restaurant Order Management System

 A full-stack real-time pizza ordering system managed by a kitchen dashboard.
+Similar system can be modified to serve any restaurant

 ## Project Structure